Periodontal Disease in Dogs: Signs, Prevention & Treatment

 Chewing

 Dental chews can aid oral health, especially if they have antibacterial properties.
-However, they’re ineffective at cleaning fangs and incisors so they should be used in combination with brushing.
-They can also cause broken teeth if they’re very hard.
+However, they’re ineffective at cleaning canine teeth and incisors so they should be used in combination with brushing.
+Chews can also cause broken teeth if they’re very hard.

 Nutrition

-A vet may recommend a dental dog food if your dog is particularly susceptible to dental disease.
-Royal Canin dental dog diets contain plaque-reducing nutrients and scrub teeth with their special kibble shape.
-Click here to learn more about Royal Canin’s dental dog food.
+A veterinarian may recommend a dental dog food if your dog is particularly susceptible to dental disease.
+Dental diets are designed with a special kibble shape and texture that creates a mechanical scrubbing action.

 Veterinary Care

-Your vet is your dog's dentist, and your pet needs to visit them regularly to maintain their oral health.
-If your dog has gingivitis or periodontal disease, your vet will provide treatment to manage the pain and infection.
+Your veterinarian is your dog's dentist, and your pet needs to visit them regularly to help maintain their oral health.
+If your dog has gingivitis or periodontal disease your veterinarian can help manage the pain and infection.
 Advanced dental disease needs to be managed prior to resuming home treatments, such as brushing.

 References: